Note: This article is an amalgam of two separate articles originally published in 2010 and 2011 respectively.

 Is Joe Vitale’s Miracles Coaching a Scam?

-When I originally wrote this piece I was overly diplomatic in my assessment.
 Despite the obvious dirty tricks at work in my phone interview, I still wanted to give Joe the “benefit of the doubt.”
 The doubt arising mainly from the fact that I had liked Joe’s books, and apart from that I didn’t really know much about Joe.